 The information on this page is designed for the families, carers and friends of service users at West Heath House.
 It will give you an insight into what we do, together with an overview of the assessment and rehabilitation process.
 At the Brain Injury Rehabilitation Trust (BIRT) we aim to guide service users through the entire process of rehabilitation, as well as offering support, education and continuing help to their families, carers and friends.
-We actively promote the involvement of families in the rehabilitation process, and home leave is encouraged wherever possible.

 Clinical practice is based on a neurobehavioural approach and focuses on a combination of social and behavioural interventions to aid recovery of independence.
 The emphasis of assessment is on a systematic and structured observation of behaviour and skills in everyday situations and tasks.
 Clinical governance is promoted through BIRT's Clinical Executive a national forum comprising consultants in neuropsychology and rehabilitation from across BIRT's services.
 Led by Dr Sue Copstick, the Clinical Executive is committed to promoting clinical governance, training and research, as well as developing and reviewing clinical policies and procedures.

 BIRT offers a nationwide continuum of services for people with acquired brain injury including post-acute hospital-based rehabilitation, assessment and rehabilitation, continuing rehabilitation and community support services.
 The duration of placements at West Heath House varies, depending on the service user's level of need and their potential for rehabilitation.
 We collect satisfaction questionnaires from service users, family members, funders and commissioners.
 View our most recent Satisfaction Ratings.